arsham/shark/README.md

 * There are some handy **textobjects** such as **backticks** and **indents**.
 * You can make **notes** for files/lines in the **quickfix/local** lists.
 * You can **manipulate** quickfix/local lists.
+* Bindings for using the **cht.sh** service.
 * Statusline is configures with **galaxyline**.
-* The theme is inspired by Sonokai theme; However it is setup with Lua to take advantage of its performance.
+* The theme is setup with Lua to take advantage of its performance.

 1. [Setup](#setup)
 2. [Functionality](#functionality)